 - degree to which the programme was delivered with efficiency, economy and social value.

-Jonothan Neelands was part of the panel speaking at the Cultural Policy and Evaluation Summit, as the UK CoC 2021 year began, on 25 June 2021 which described the monitoring and evaluation process.
+Jonothan Neelands was part of the panel speaking at the Cultural Policy and Evaluation Summit, on 25 June 2021, in the early stages of the UK CoC 2021 year, which described the monitoring and evaluation process.
 (Starts 25:30)

 Nick Henry and Mark Scott presented an outline of the monitoring and evaluation process at the Winning Moves Midlands Regional Evaluation Network on 2 February 2022.
 The presentation is available on YouTube (starting at 7:30, with questions ending at 28:45).